 Helping patients and their families cope during a terminal illness is fundamental to good health care and that depends on professionals and the people in their care having access to the right information at the right time to support them.

 The PRSB has published the crisis care standard to support better coordination of treatment in primary,acute and community care, as well as hospices, care homes, and social services.
 The standard will also help patients to avoid unnecessary admissions and procedures.
-Please select the information model (above) for an interactive view of the standard.

-Crisis care summary
+Supporting documents for the Crisis care summary standard

-- Crisis care standard - information model (html file)
+Information model - Crisis care summary standard

 - Allied Health Professionals Federation

 - Royal College of Paediatrics and Child Health

 - Association of Directors of Adult Social Services